Best phone deals for Black Friday 2024, according to a tech expert

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best mobile phone deals this Black Friday, including £500 off the Google Pixel 8 Pro
+I’m a tech expert, and these are the best mobile phone deals I’ve found this Black Friday

-Looking for a cheaper plan?
-We’ve rounded up the top discounts on contracts and SIM-only deals
+The annual mega-sale includes a massive £500 discount on the Google Pixel 8 Pro

 Your support helps us to tell the story